 The Strange Case of the Stronsay Monster

-Orkney folk tales are rife with stories of sea monsters - could they be based on fact?
+Orkney folk tales are rife with stories of sea monsters – could they be based on fact?
 Just over 200 years ago a huge carcass was washed ashore on the island of Stronsay.
-Was it really a decayed basking shark - or are there unknown animals living in the sea around Orkney?
-(Description of my original lecture about the creature at the Orkney Science Festival).
+Was it really a decayed basking shark – or are there unknown animals living in the sea around Orkney?
+This website has been created by Orcadian geneticist Dr Yvonne Beale.

-The DNA testing proposal was refused so I have made details of material available at libraries and museums here.
-Some may wonder why it is necessary to test the remains but prior to making my requests I exhausted all the available facts and it is dismissive to imply that this creature's identity has been solved, it is simply not possible to identify this creature by physical examination of the remains and comparative anatomy.
-To fit the theory that this was a decayed basking shark the evidence of credible eye witnesses must be contorted and rejected.
+Was it a basking shark?
+It is simply not possible to identify this creature by physical examination of the remains and comparative anatomy.
+To fit the theory that this was a decayed basking shark the evidence of credible eyewitnesses must be contorted and rejected.

 No known creature found in the waters around Orkney or anywhere else fits with the measurements and observations made by the witnesses.
 The drawing by Mr Petrie for the Wernerian Society (see gallery) was made long after the creature's remains had been destroyed by the sea and the witnesses criticised it heavily.
 Basking sharks themselves were only at the time being described to science and it was the expert of the time who rejected the measurements of the Stronsay Monster to make it fit with his own theory, describing the witnesses as 'ignorant fishermen' despite their number containing a carpenter well used to accurate measuring and men with a natural curiousity and familiarity with Orkney's fauna.